Habeas Corpus (2)

 by Alan Bennett

-Habeas Corpus (2) had 5 performances almost 13 years ago (between the 12th of July 2011 and the 16th of July 2011) at The Riverhouse Barn
+Habeas Corpus (2) had 5 performances over 13 years ago (between the 12th of July 2011 and the 16th of July 2011) at The Riverhouse Barn

 Written in the early seventies, Habeas Corpus has proved one of Alan Bennett’s most popular plays.
 Rather like a satirical merry-go-round, it is a broad comedy written at a time when the phrase ~ ‘the permissive society’ was widely used in the media.